ishanpranav/econ-11-economics-of-global-business/src/problem-set-3.md

-Before the change in demand, the real wage in units of manufactures is the product of the relative price of beef to manufactures (1/2) and the marginal product of labor of beef (6): 3.
+Before the change in demand, the real wage in units of manufactures is the product of the relative price of beef to manufactures (1/2) and the marginal product of labor of beef (6), or 3.

-After the change in demand, the rael wage is the product of 2/3 and 6, or 4.
+After the change in demand, the real wage is the product of 2/3 and 6, or 4.

-Thus, the real wage in Argentina rises.
+Thus, the real wage in Argentina rises from 3 units of manufactures to 4.

 ### Question 2 Part E

+> Suppose that the Argentine government places a tax on the exports of beef to
+> keep domestic food prices low.
+Specifically, for every 1 unit of beef sold
+> internationally, the government takes 1/4 of a unit of beef.
+What is the
+> effective world relative price those in Argentina face?
+How will real wages
+> (in units of manufactures) change in response to the tax?
+How do you think
+> vegetarians in Argentina feel about this policy?

+Before the tax, producers receive 1/2 unit of manufactures for each unit of beef exported.

+After the tax, producers receive 3/4 of 1/2, or 3/8 units of manufactures for each unit of beef exported.
+So the effective world relative price of beef to manufactures in Argentina is 3/8.

+After the tax, the real wage is the product of 3/8 and 6, or 2.25 units of manufactures.

+After both the tax and the increase in demand from China, the real wage is the product of 2/3, 3/4, and 6, or 3 units of manufactures.
+This suggests that the tax cancels all the benefits from the spike in Chinese demand for Argentine beef.

+In all cases, the policy reduces the real wage.

+Since vegetarians in Argentina do not benefit from reduced domestic beef prices, they are likely to oppose the policy.